tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

-### Use TDEX CLI to interact with tdexd endpoint
+### Install and use TDEX-CLI

 TDEX is a CLI (GRPC client), that can be used to interact with remote TDEX-deamon endpoint.
-We need to init/configure tdex-cli, which is way of authenticating to deamon.
+We need to init/configure tdex-cli, which is way of authenticating to remote running deamon.
 When configuring service, we need to provide several things:
  - tls_cert_path
  - macaroons_path
  - rpcserver (this will be IP of machine where tdex-box is deployed)

-To install Tdex CLI you need to run getCli.sh located in scripts folder.
+To install Tdex CLI you need to run **getCli.sh** located in scripts folder.
 If installed successfully tdex-cli will print help menu.

 ```sh
 $ chmod +x terabox/scripts/getCli.sh